Nordic Global Airlines

-Nordic Global Airlines Oy was a Finnish cargo airline which existed 2011–2015, and was based at Helsinki Airport.
+Nordic Global Airlines Oy was a Finnish cargo airline based at Helsinki Airport which existed in the years 2011–2015.

 History

-Nordic Global Airlines was founded in April 2011 and commenced operations in August later that year.
+Nordic Global Airlines was founded in April 2011 and commenced operations in the following month of August.
 It was owned by Finnair (40%), Daken Capital Partners (29%), Neff Capital Management (20%) and Ilmarinen Mutual Insurance Company (11%).

-In May 2015, it was announced that Nordic Global Airlines would cease operations by the end of May 2015 "due to economic considerations regarding the competitive market".
+In May 2015, it was announced that the air carrier would cease operations by the end of May 2015 "due to economic considerations regarding the competitive market".

 Destinations

 As of May 2015, Nordic Global Airlines provided scheduled freighter flights from Helsinki to Brussels, New York JFK, Hanoi and Hong Kong (via Novosibirsk) and also operated ACMI and charter services to several destinations throughout Europe and Africa, such as Frankfurt and Nairobi.